 Do not give this medicine to anyone else, even if they have the same condition as you.

 Do not take your medicine to treat any other complaint unless your doctor tells you to.

 Do not drink alcohol before, with or after this medicine.

 This medicine will cause drowsiness.
 You should not operate dangerous machinery or drive motors for 12 hours after you take it.
 You should be careful the next morning when you wake up.
 Make sure you know how you react to this medicine before you drive a car or operate machinery.
 This is very important if you are taking other drugs that also make you drowsy.

 Be careful if you are over 65 and unwell or taking other medicines.
 You may be more sensitive to some of the side effects of this medicine.

 You should not drink alcohol while you are taking this medicine.
 The effects of alcohol could be made worse while taking this medicine.

-Tell your doctor as soon as possible if you do not feel well while you are taking zopiclone or if you have any questions or concerns.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking zopiclone.

 Tell your doctor if you notice any of the following:

 - dry mouth, bitter taste in your mouth